 Before moving to Colorado, I served as a funeral director in California for 20 years.
 In a business driven by ethics, I felt honored to provide compassionate customer service to families at a vulnerable time in their lives.
 I am currently pursuing a double major (Business Management and Human Resources) in the MBA program at the University of Southern California.

-Starting with MCS in June 2014, I am the new kid on the block.
-My goal is to create and maintain orderly and practical financial processes; I love getting everything down to a science – predictable and repeatable.
-It’s important to me to keep processes transparent so our customers and contractors can always see exactly what has been done and what remains to be done.
+I started with MCS in June 2014 with the goal of creating orderly and practical financial processes; I love getting everything down to a science – predictable and repeatable.
+It’s important to me to keep processes transparent so our customers and vendors can always see exactly what has been done and what remains to be done.

-I recently had an opportunity to observe one day of an Incident Leadership course being taught locally, and it was an eye-opening experience.
+I remain dedicated to MCS and its mission of building more effective and safe operational cultures.
+When I first came on board I had an opportunity to observe an Incident Leadership course being taught locally, and it was an eye-opening experience.
 I was so impressed by how students immediately applied classroom concepts in a simulated response environment.
-The program was a sharp contrast to the many leadership seminars I’ve attended in which all the great ideas never quite made it into my daily life.
-It really drove home to me, always the financial analyst, what a great return on investment each student receives in MCS programs.
+The program was a sharp contrast to the many leadership program I had attended in which all the great ideas never quite made it into my daily life.
+It really drove home to me, always the financial analyst, what a great return on investment each student receives with our programs.